 Applied derives the segment results directly from its internal management reporting system.
 The accounting policies Applied uses to derive reportable segment results are substantially the same as those used for external reporting purposes.
 Management measures the performance of each reportable segment based upon several metrics including orders, net sales and operating income.
 Management uses these results to evaluate the performance of, and to assign resources to, each of the reportable segments.

-Applied does not allocate to its reportable segments certain operating expenses that it manages separately at the corporate level, which include costs related to share-based compensation; certain management, finance, legal, human resources, and research, development and engineering functions provided at the corporate level; and unabsorbed information technology and occupancy.
+The Corporate and Other category includes revenues from products, as well as costs of products sold, for fabricating solar photovoltaic cells and modules, and certain operating expenses that are not allocated to its reportable segments and are managed separately at the corporate level.
+These operating expenses include costs related to share-based compensation; certain management, finance, legal, human resources, and research, development and engineering functions provided at the corporate level; and unabsorbed information technology and occupancy.
 In addition, Applied does not allocate to its reportable segments restructuring and asset impairment charges and any associated adjustments related to restructuring actions, unless these actions pertain to a specific reportable segment.
-Segment operating income excludes interest income/expense and other financial charges and income taxes.
+Segment operating income also excludes interest income/expense and other financial charges and income taxes.
 Management does not consider the unallocated costs in measuring the performance of the reportable segments.